waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   20. Read the sign at (6, 6), then immediately talk to the Granny.
 (Failed: Granny's dialogue was unchanged).
   21. Talk to every NPC in a clockwise order (Youngster -> Cooltrainer F -> Bug Catcher -> Granny), then talk to the receptionist.
 (Failed: Receptionist dialogue was unchanged).
   22. Initiate a challenge with a party of one Pokémon.
 (Result: Triggered unique 'You're not ready' dialogue, but did not solve the escape).
+  23. Initiate a challenge with a party of two Pokémon.
+(Result: Triggered the same 'You're not ready' dialogue, disproving the invalid party size hypothesis).

 - **New Hypotheses to Test:**
-  1. Initiate a challenge with a party of two Pokémon to trigger a unique response.
-(Agent suggestion, part 2)
+  (Awaiting new agent suggestion)

 ## 10. Reflection Log & New Ideas
 - **Data Management Lapses (Turn 45736, 46608-46611, 46801, 46849):** I have repeatedly deferred notepad/marker updates and tool maintenance instead of performing them immediately.
 This is a critical failure I must correct.
 I am improving but must remain vigilant.